kembreyfarquhar/minesweeper/notes.md

 - [ ] Plan component tree/structure
 - [ ] What will state look like?
 - [ ] How will state be updated?
+- [ ] What will the dimensions of the board be?
+(How many rows/columns)
 - [ ] How will the board be randomly set up with bombs?